Destinations Italy Sardinia

 Orgosolo · 30 min from Su Gologone

-A mountain village an hour into the interior, with 150+ political murals painted onto the village houses since the 1960s — anti-fascist, anti-NATO, pro-shepherd, pro-resistance.
+A mountain village an hour into the interior, with political murals painted across the village houses — anti-fascist, anti-NATO, pro-shepherd, pro-resistance.
 The most photographed walls in Sardinia and a serious afternoon's culture.
 Walk the streets on your own or book a local guide who'll translate the dialect graffiti underneath.
-Lunch at one of the village trattorias afterward — Ai Monti del Gennargentu is the call.
+Lunch at one of the village trattorias afterward.

 Free to walk 2 hr Year-round